 I first got involved with the Arthritis Foundation when my mother worked for our local rheumatologist's office.
 In fact, I attended JA events before I was ever diagnosed because my mother was working at these events.
 In adulthood, I participated in the Walk to Cure Arthritis and am now on the local committee.
 In 2015, I joined the Kansas City Young Adult Committee, where the general consensus was that we need some type of support group geared towards young adults.
 I chaired the committee in 2016.
 I have volunteered for several local events including the Walk to Cure Arthritis, Art for Arthritis, a Young Adult Committee fundraiser, and Jingle Bell Run.
 In May 2017, I was the local Adult Honoree in the Walk to Cure Arthritis.

-I volunteered on the steering committee for the 10th Annual Arthritis Introspective National Gathering in 2017.
-That was the first time I participated in a national event for the Arthritis Foundation and my first interaction with Arthritis Introspective/Arthritis Support Network.
+I volunteered on the steering committee for the 10th Annual National Gathering Conference in 2017.
+That was the first time I participated in a national event for the Arthritis Foundation and my first interaction with the Arthritis Support Network.
 It was incredibly gratifying, motivating, and inspirational to walk into a ballroom full of other people like me, working towards the same goals and understanding each other.
 I left the conference with a ton of new information about my illness, healthcare, other rheumatic diseases, and my legal rights.
 I also left with about 55 new social media contacts, the desire to get involved in a more meaningful way, and the understanding that anybody could become a leader in some way.
 I am excited to play a role in bringing this type of enrichment to northwest Missouri.